E. P. Taylor: Business

 Through his war-time service, Taylor became connected to top businessmen from across Canada and around the world.
 For his wartime service, he was appointed a Companion of the Order of St Michael and St George in 1946.
 At war's end, he founded Argus Corporation, becoming the investment company's majority shareholder by rolling Canadian Breweries stock into the new entity.
 Over the years, he gained control or had significant positions in many of his country's largest companies such as Canadian Food Products, Massey-Harris, Standard Chemical, Dominion Stores, British Columbia Forest Products Limited, Dominion Tar & Chemical Co., Standard Broadcasting, and Hollinger Mines.
 During the highest point of his career, he was one of Canada's richest people.

 In 1950, Taylor said of his position in Canadian industry, "I simply own the largest piece of the largest piece."
 According to Maclean's Magazine, he owned 5/17 of Argus Corp.'s common stock at the time, giving him effective control of the company.
 In turn, Argus owned 3/10 of Standard Chemical (Javex, Goderich Salt, etc.).
 Standard Chemical owned 9/20 of Dominion Tar and Chemical (Sifto Salt, Ace-Tex, Fiberglas, etc.).
 Through the series of ownership shares, Taylor effectively controlled Dominion Tar even though his personal interest in the voting stock amounted to only about 4%.

-Taylor traveled extensively to manage his sprawling business interests, flying each month to the Cleveland headquarters of his Brewing Corporation of America.
+Taylor traveled extensively to manage his sprawling business interests and flew each month to the Cleveland headquarters of his Brewing Corporation of America.
 From there, he headed to New York, where he spent much of his time associating with Floyd Odlum of Atlas Corporation, an investment company that served as the prototype for Argus.
 He would then travel to Montreal and back to Toronto again.
 His executives were expected to make their reports rapidly, with meetings scheduled at 15-minute intervals.
 He valued energy, judgement and the ability to get along with others, once saying that a genius is more trouble than he's worth.

+In 1948, Taylor and a small group of fellow alumni established the McGill University Alma Mater Fund, inviting all graduates to give annual donations and thereby "make of themselves a living endowment."

 Taylor also pioneered the concept of gated communities in exotic places.
-He founded the highly exclusive Lyford Cay gated community in 1959 and its 'Lyford Cay Club' on New Providence island in the Bahamas.
+In 1957, the Bahamian government passed the Lyford Cay Development Company, Limited, Agreement and Road Diversion Act 1957 providing for the development of land in western New Providence by the company and Taylor and for the diversion of West Bay Street to accommodate it.
+Taylor founded the highly-exclusive Lyford Cay gated community in 1959 and its Lyford Cay Club on New Providence island in the Bahamas.
 The Lyford Cay Club is home to some of the world's wealthiest people.

-In 1948, Taylor and a small group of fellow alumni established the McGill University Alma Mater Fund, inviting all graduates to give annual donations and thereby "make of themselves a living endowment."